-Learning by Leading™ at the Humber Arboretum provides a growing number of experiential and service learning opportunities for Humber College and University of Guelph-Humber students.
-As part of the program, Humber Arboretum staff act as mentors to students who take the lead on real-world projects aimed at creating a healthier environment and a more sustainable world.
+Learning by Leading™ at the Humber Arboretum provides experiential and service learning opportunities for Humber College and University of Guelph-Humber students.
+As part of the program, Humber Arboretum staff act as mentors to students who take the lead on real-world projects aimed at connecting other students with the Arboretum, creating a healthier environment, and promoting a more sustainable world.

 Launched in the 2018 Winter semester as the first pilot project under Learning by Leading™ at the Humber Arboretum, the Arb Ambassadors program has already connected students from a wide variety of academic fields with the vast urban greenspace on their campus.
-Participants learn all about the Humber Arboretum and share their knowledge and enthusiasm with the on-campus and local community through in-person events.
-In 2019, the Arb Ambassadors received a World Wildlife Fund Canada Go Wild School Grant to host the student-run event “Building Biodiversity”.
+Under the guidance of senior students (the Co-Coordinators) and Arboretum staff, Ambassadors plan activities and create communication pieces to share their knowledge and enthusiasm about the Arboretum and natural ecosystems with the on-campus and local community.
+This can include in-person or online events or creative projects.

-Staff Mentors: Robert Gray, Coordinator of Landscape Operations & Lynn Short, Environmental Stewardship Coordinator
+Staff Mentor: Lynn Short, Environmental Stewardship Coordinator